8devices/py_mmio/README.md

 py_mmio
 =======
-Python mmio package for Carambola2
+Python mmio package for Carambola2.
+With this module you can access all internal registers.
+You can do some magic with this tool, but it's very easy to do something very wrong if you don't know what are you doing.
+Be warned!

 Make binaries
 =============